tghil7/AthleticPHP/README.md

 # AthleticPHP
 Athletic training website helper
-This is a website built as a learner's project, to help athletic trainers have an available cheat sheet for athletic injuries and their potential treatments.
+This is a website built to help athletic trainers by providing a cheat sheet of athletic injuries and their potential treatments.
 It also includes short tests that can indicate the type of injury encountered.